 The causes of gum recession are first identified and treated prior to soft tissue grafting procedures.
 This is an essential step to prevent recurrence of gum recession.

-Benefits of Soft Tissue Grafts
+Benefits of Soft Tissue Graft

 Soft Tissue Grafts help to cover the exposed root surfaces thereby preventing further recession, sensitivity and protect the roots from decay.
 Soft tissue grafts can also be used to augment vertical tissue defect prior to bridge or implant placement.
 This helps in maintaining the normal length of the replacing tooth and a more esthetic outcome.

-Sources of Soft Tissue Grafts
+Sources of Soft Tissue Graft

 Soft tissue Grafts can be obtained from your palate, an adjacent healthly site where there is no bone or soft tissue loss or can be obtained from a Tissue Bank.
 The Soft Tissue Graft obtained from Tissue Banks are devoid of cellular components, but contain blood vessel channels, collagen, elastin and proteogylcans that act as a biologic scaffolding for normal tissue remodeling.